cnewing/ETL-Project/README.md

-# ETL-Project
+# DVD Database Project
-A database ETL exercise project
+A written representation of code used to extarct, transform, and load database information into a report.